-Applications based on the Prism Library are composite applications that potentially consist of many loosely coupled types and services.
+Chapter 3: Managing Dependencies Between Components.
+Applications based on the Composite Application Library are composites that potentially consist of many loosely coupled modules.